 1. Location and Installation

 Through-the-wall air conditioners are installed into an exterior wall.
-They require a permanent opening in a wall and thus are not suitable if you’re renting a place.
+They require a permanent wall opening and thus are unsuitable if you’re renting a place.

 On the other hand, window air conditioners are installed within the boundaries of the window frame, but they block your view from the window.
 These air conditioners do not require permanent installation and can be removed easily.

-While through the wall ACs are permanent, window air conditioners can be removed when you don’t need them.
+While through-the-wall ACs are permanent, window air conditioners can be removed when you don’t need them.
 You can store them away during winter and free up your window space, making them very flexible!

-The Similarities Between Through the Wall and Window Air Conditioners
+The Similarities Between Through-the-Wall and Window Air Conditioners

-How Does a Through the Wall Air Conditioner Work?
+How Does a Through-the-Wall Air Conditioner Work?

 Washable Air Filter